Jason-bolt/graphQL_practice/README.md

 <br />

-The project is still being done so not all functionalities work at the moment.
+Currently writing tests for the project.

 Do hit me up if you have suggestions on how I could improve my code quailty or want to talk about development in general 😉.